mitchellnel/CPP-Learning/README.md

 Improvements:
 * Although I've divided portions of the programme up into functions, there is a large amount of code duplication; I should be able to cut this down by functionalising more into things like checking for numbers after a line plotting command etc.

+I have also made a (WIP) Python 3.7 version of this program to help me learn Python.
+In addition, this version of the project has better coding practice (i.e. working on the improvement mentioned above).

 ## Recursion (linear, maze, tree)
 Concepts: